Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 01. Dye Hair

-A frequent request heard at hair salons is for hair dyeing, known as 染发 (rǎn fà).
+A common request heard at hair salons is for hair dyeing also known as 染发 (rǎn fà).

 染发